makinacorpus/Products.PloneboardNotify/Products/PloneboardNotify/README.txt

     >>> self.portal.portal_properties.ploneboard_notify_properties.debug_mode = True

+Later we'll also need the default template for e-mail sent.

+    >>> from Products.PloneboardNotify import html_template

 Ok, now we are ready to load the Plone site where this product is installed.
 Now we need to login and begin with creation of some forum.